-Over 700 students in four batches and have an almost 100 % placement record, right from our first batch that passed out in 2013.
-Over 200 organizations have participated in our campus placements so far.
-These range from large organizations in the NGO space, small organizations at the grass roots, research institutions, policy bodies, CSRs, quasi government institutions, schools etc. The number of organizations and offers have grown significantly over the last four years, evidencing that the social sector today needs competent people.
+Over 1700 students in 7 batches and have an almost 100 % placement record, right from our first batch that passed out in 2013.
+Over 300 organizations have participated in our campus placements so far.
+These range from large organizations in the NGO space, small organizations at the grass roots, research institutions, policy bodies, CSRs, quasi government institutions, schools, for profit social enterprises etc. The number of organizations and offers have grown significantly over the last 6 years, evidencing that the social sector today needs competent people.
 90 % of our students are working in the social sector, reflective of their social commitment.
 The average salary for campus placements is in the range of Rs.
 25000 – 30000 per month.
 Students with prior experience get higher compensation.
 A substantial number of students have also chosen to do higher studies and fellowships of specific interest to them.

 Click here to now more on placements.